 Any business which is legally required to close, and which cannot operate effectively remotely, is eligible for a grant.

 The Government is also offering the following financial support to business owners:

 - £1.1 billion will be made available for local authorities to help businesses in their area.
-This will be via the Local Restrictions Support Grant, which provides up to £3,000 per month to business owners who are forced to close their premises.
+This will be via the Local Restrictions Support Grant.
+It provides up to £3,000 per month to business owners who are forced to close their premises.

-- The Kickstart scheme offers £1,500 to set up support and training for a six-month work placement for youngsters aged between 16 and 24 who are on Universal Credit.
+- The Kickstart scheme offers £1,500 to set up support and training for a six-month work placement.
+This is for youngsters aged between 16 and 24 who are on Universal Credit.

 - Claim up to £2,000 as an incentive payment if you hire an apprentice that starts with you between August 1, 2020 and January 31, 2021.

-- An extension of the Bounce Back Loans The deadline for applications has been extended to March 31, 2021, while firms can top-up existing Bounce Back Loans additional finance is needed.
+- An extension of the Bounce Back Loans.
+The deadline for applications has been extended to March 31, 2021.
+Firms can top-up existing Bounce Back Loans additional finance is needed.